Nornickel’s Environmental and Climate Change Strategy seeks to reduce a negative impact on biodiversity.

 Nornickel fully supports the UN 2030 Agenda for Sustainable Development, in particular, SDG 14 Life below Water and SDG 15 Life on Land.

-In its operations and decision-making the
+In its operations and decision-making the Company adheres to the following principles:

 Our main goal is to reduce negative biodiversity impact, including forest protection in the areas of operation.
 We intend to: